zk4/coge/README.md

 # cg

 Compare to hygen, yo.
 What I need

-1. template is runnable as normal project.
+1. template runable.
-2. instinct command with folder structure.
+2. instinct command.
-3. quick generate tempalte from project.
+3. quick project to template and vice versa.
-4. support prompt and args replacement.
+4. prompt and args.

+And I think.
+Basic bash command should do the trick.
+With the powe of find

 # API Design
 ``` bash